Body dysmorphic disorder

 - Helping you learn how negative thoughts, emotional reactions and behaviors maintain problems over time

-- Challenging automatic negative thoughts about your body image and learning a more flexible and realistic way of thinking
+- Challenging automatic negative thoughts about your body image and learning more-flexible ways of thinking

 - Learning alternate ways to handle urges or rituals to help reduce mirror checking or reassurance seeking

-Although there are no medications specifically approved by the Food and Drug Administration (FDA) to treat body dysmorphic disorder, medications used to treat other mental disorders, such as depression, can be effective.
+Although there are no medications specifically approved by the Food and Drug Administration (FDA) to treat body dysmorphic disorder, medications used to treat other mental health conditions ? such as depression and obsessive-compulsive disorder ? can be effective.

 - Other medications.
 In some cases, you may benefit from taking other medications in addition to an SSRI, depending on your symptoms.